Skip to main content

 Verification

-#This guide is derived from official UKVI instructions for Form AN and is updated when form editions or filing rules change.
-Always verify current requirements at the official UKVI website.
+This guide is based on official UKVI instructions for Form AN and is updated with changes in form editions or filing rules.
+Always confirm current requirements on the official UKVI website.

 FAQs